ProvableHQ/varuna-sage-impl/README.md

 ## Introduction
 Welcome to the SageMath implementation of the Varuna proof system.

-Varuna is an optimized version of the well-known Marlin (https://eprint.iacr.org/2019/1047.pdf) proof system that has been implemented in production by Provable in Rust to power zero-knowledge proofs within the Aleo protocol.
+Varuna is an optimized version of the well-known Marlin (https://eprint.iacr.org/2019/1047.pdf) proof system and has been implemented in production by Provable in Rust to power zero-knowledge proofs within the Aleo Virtual Machine.

+A detailed protocol specification can be found in the `docs` directory.
+The protocol is implemented for a single circuit in R1CS with zero-knowledge.
+We leave the implementation of multi-circuit batching and lookups to future work.

 The purpose of this implementation is two-fold; first, to provide a high-level implementation of Varuna in SageMath for researchers and developers, and second, to sanity check the Varuna implementation in Rust by validating it with test vectors.